jedediahriley/project_three/README.md

 ## Team
-This will be a group project that will showcase the ability to collaborate as a team in the development of the application.
-Team members and their initial respective development areas are:
+This will be a group project that will showcase the ability of team members to collaborate in the development of the application.
+Team members and their respective development areas are:

 + Jedediah Riley
     + GitHub management